seifollah2000/buttos/README.md

 rippleBtn.addEventListener('mouseover', function (e) {
 // Ripple effect logic here...
 });

 📁 Project Structure
 index.html: Contains the HTML markup for the buttons. index.css: Includes the styles and animations for the buttons. index.js: Handles any JavaScript-based interactivity.

 🌈 Customization
 Feel free to modify the styles, colors, and animations to match your project’s design language.
 The code is well-organized and easy to understand, making customization straightforward.

-🌍 Live Demo
-Check out the live demo of the button animations here.

 🤝 Contributions
 Contributions are welcome!
 If you have a new button animation idea or improvements, please fork the repository, make your changes, and submit a pull request.
 Let’s create beautiful buttons together!